 If you have frequent sewer backups, or if your house was built before 1960, it's a good idea to have a Closed Circuit TV (CCTV) inspection of your sewer lateral.
 If your lateral is clogged or has looming problems, the plumber can point out the issue and discuss repair options.
-If you have work done on your lateral, ask for a post-work video.
+Always ask for a copy of the video to keep as a record of the condition of your lateral or to use to get quotes for repair work.
+If you have cleaning or repair work done on your lateral, ask for a post-work video.